-Pre-arrest diversion is the first point of interception for people with behavioral health needs.
+Pre-arrest diversion is the first point of interception for individuals with behavioral health needs.
 Law enforcement and emergency service professionals are often the initial point of contact for individuals in crisis.
 Oftentimes law enforcement officers may lack knowledge of alternatives or find it difficult to immediately access behavioral health services.
-Crisis Intervention Teams and police-mental health corresponder teams are trained to link people with mental illnesses to treatment without arrest.
+Crisis Intervention Teams (CITs) and police-mental health co-responder teams are trained to link people with mental illnesses to treatment without arrest.